StockSharp/StockSharp/Algo.Analytics/README.md

 Python examples include a set of helper modules under `common` that simplify working with .NET types from Python code (for example `chart_extensions.py` and `storage_extensions.py`).

-## Building and running

-To compile analytics scripts or run unit tests you need a .NET SDK that supports the target framework used in the repository (currently `net9.0`).
-The test project (`Tests/CompilationTests.cs`) shows how to compile scripts programmatically using `StockSharp.Algo.Compilation` and then execute them with a test implementation of `IAnalyticsPanel`.

-Typical steps:

-1. Build the solution `StockSharp.sln` with the required .NET SDK.
-2. Implement `IAnalyticsScript` in your preferred language.
-3. Compile the script using the StockSharp compiler service or your own tooling and run `script.Run` providing market data storage and an implementation of `IAnalyticsPanel`.

-The provided examples can be used as templates for custom analytics modules.